facebook/docusaurus/website/docs/advanced/client.md

 export default module;
 ```

+Both lifecycles will fire on first render, but they will not fire on server-side, so you can safely access browser globals in them.

 :::tip Prefer using React

 Client module lifecycles are purely imperative, and you can't use React hooks or access React contexts within them.
 If your operations are state-driven or involve complicated DOM manipulations, you should consider [swizzling components](../swizzling.md) instead.